equinix/terraform-provider-equinix/website/docs/r/device.html.markdown

 * `created` - The timestamp for when the device was created
 * `updated` - The timestamp for the last time the device was updated
 * `tags` - Tags attached to the device
+* `description` - Description string for the device
 * `hardware_reservation_id` - The id of hardware reservation which this device occupies
 * `root_password` - Root password to the server (disabled after 24 hours)